Key Takeaways

 1. Evaporator Coils

 The evaporator coils are U-shaped tubes made of copper, aluminum, or steel located in the indoor air handler.
 They are placed behind thin metal strips called fins and carry the cool refrigerant inside them.
-When warm air from inside your home blows over the evaporator coils, it cools down the air, which is then circulated into your home.

 2. Condenser Coils